prisyoz/THM-Advent-of-cyber-2024/Day01 - Investigating Malicious Websites/Other information.md

-Multiple ways to inspect .lnk file to reveal embedded commands and attributes
+**Ways to inspect .lnk file to reveal embedded commands and attributes**

 To view the content of a `.lnk` (shortcut) file, you can use several methods.
 Here are a few options: